wormhole-foundation/wormhole-docs/learn/introduction.md

 ---
 title: Introduction to Wormhole
-description: Wormhole is a versatile message-passing protocol facilitating seamless communication between various blockchains, enabling cross-chain applications and integrations.
+description: Wormhole is a protocol for seamless communication between blockchains, enabling cross-chain applications and integrations.
 ---
 <!--
 some links are blank because not all the pages are created yet